Failure of uniform laws of large numbers for subdifferentials and beyond: Introduction

 While the general questions about random Lipschitz functions remain elusive, the uniform law in \eqref{eq:r0ulln} is actually achievable for several special function classes.
 One sufficient condition is that, for every $x \in X$, the subdifferential $\partial_x f(\xi,x)$ is a singleton for almost every $\xi \in \Xi$, which implies \eqref{eq:r0ulln} and also that $x\mapsto \Ex[f(\bm{\xi},x)]$ is continuously differentiable; see \cite[Proposition 2.2]{shapiro1989asymptotic}, \cite[Theorem 6]{shapiro2007uniform}, and \cite[Theorem 7.52]{shapiro2021lectures}.
 Beyond requiring the expectation function to be smooth, the work \cite{teran2008uniform} guarantees \eqref{eq:r0ulln} when the subdifferential mapping $\partial_x f$ satisfies a separable range condition; see \cite[Theorem 4]{teran2008uniform} and also \cite[Theorem 5.1.31]{molchanov2017theory}.
-While this may be appealing for certain applications, the range of $\partial_x f$ is not separable even for the simple random convex function $(\xi,x)\mapsto f(\xi,x)=\max\{x - \xi,0\}$ with $X=[0,1]$ and $\bm{\xi}^i$ uniformly distributed on $\Xi=[0,1]$ as pointed out in \cite[Example 3.4]{norkin-wets}; see also \cite[Example 5.1.33]{molchanov2017theory}.
+While this may be appealing for certain applications, the range of $\partial_x f$ is not separable even for the simple random convex function $f(\bm{\xi},x)=\max\{x - \bm{\xi},0\}$ with $X=[0,1]$ and $\bm{\xi}$ uniformly distributed on $\Xi=[0,1]$ as pointed out in \cite[Example 3.4]{norkin-wets}; see also \cite[Example 5.1.33]{molchanov2017theory}.
 The recent work \cite{ruan2024subgradient} establishes the uniform law \eqref{eq:r0ulln} for a subclass of random convex-composite functions.
-The uniform law in \cite[Theorem 5]{ruan2024subgradient} requires the outer function to be convex, univariate, and deterministic, while the inner function can be random but smooth and Vapnik--Chervonenkis-major (VC-major) \cite[Section 2.6.4, Exercise 2.6.13]{vanderVaartWellner.23}.
-It remains open whether the VC-major assumption can be dispensed with.
+The uniform law in \cite[Theorem 5]{ruan2024subgradient} requires the outer function to be convex, univariate, and deterministic, while the inner function can be random but smooth and Vapnik--Chervonenkis-major (VC-major) \cite[Section 2.6.4]{vanderVaartWellner.23}.
+It remains unclear whether the VC-type assumption can be removed when the explicit rate in \cite[Theorem 5]{ruan2024subgradient} is not required.
 Resolving these questions would deepen our understanding of sample-average approximation (SAA) from stochastic programming and empirical risk minimization in machine learning.